-If Yt (time base) mode is present, this trigger mode may be selected with SOURCE (22) >Extern.
-In digital mode it is only possible if channels 3 and 4 are turned off.
+In analog mode this trigger mode may be selected with SOURCE (22) > Extern.
+In digital mode it is possible too if the logic channels are activated.
 The readout will display Tr:ext.
-CH4 (39) will be the input for the external trigger, all internal sources will be disconnected.
+The AUXILIARY INPUT (38) will be the input for the external trigger, all internal sources will be disconnected.
 In this mode the trigger point symbol (level and time position) will not be displayed, only the trigger time position will be indicated.
-External triggering requires a signal of 0.3 to 3 V{pp}, synchronous with the vertical input signal(s).
+External triggering requires a signal of 0.3 to 3 V{pp} , synchronous to the vertical input signal(s).

 Triggering will also be possible within limits with multiples or fractions of the vertical input signal frequency.
-As the trigger signal may have any polarity, it may happen that the vertical input signal will start with a negative slope in spite of having selected positive slope; slope selection refers now to the external trigger.
+As the trigger signal may have any polarity it may happen that the vertical input signal will start with a negative slope in spite of having selected positive slope; slope selection refers now to the external trigger.